See Auto Industry Impacts at the National, State, and Congressional District levels.

 By Powertrain

-The North Carolina congressional district 2 average age of vehicles is 11.23 years.
+The North Carolina congressional district 2 average age of vehicles is 10.2 years; The national average is 12.2.

 New Purchases